aws-samples/serverless-patterns/stepfunctions-bedrock-sam/README.md

-# AWS Step Functions Express Workflow to Amazon Bedrock Anthropic Claude Model v2.1 for Content Generation
+# AWS Step Functions Express Workflow to Amazon Bedrock Anthropic Claude Sonnet 4.5 for Content Generation

 The Step Functions Express Workflow can be started using the AWS CLI or from another service (e.g. API Gateway).

-The SAM template deploys a Step Functions Express workflow that invokes Amazon Bedrock Anthropic Claude Model v2.1 and returns the generated content based on the provided prompts.
+The SAM template deploys a Step Functions Express workflow that invokes Amazon Bedrock Anthropic Claude Sonnet 4.5 and returns the generated content based on the provided prompts.
 The SAM template contains the required resources with IAM permission to run the application with logging enabled.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/stepfunctions-bedrock-sam